 Some games are highly thematic and immerse you in a theme of choice.
 These include Wingspan (create a beautifully illustrated bird wildlife reserve); Viticulture (wine making at its best); Photosynthesis (plant trees in the best spots to collect sunshine and create shadows to slow down your opponents); Takenoko (tend a bamboo garden for the royal panda by cultivating and irrigating a colourful garden); Sherlock Holmes Consulting Detective (no board, this time a Victorian London map, newspaper cuttings, and interviews with suspects will have to be enough for you to solve the crime); and Harry Potter: Hogwarts Battle (a cooperative game set on JK Rowling’s wizardry world).

 Board games can also be used with a subject-centred approach to increase your child’s ability and knowledge of numeracy (e.g. Times Square, Prime Climb); vocabulary (Taboo Kids vs Parents, Scattergories); creative writing (It’s Just a Theory, Snake Oil); science (Cytosis, Evolution); coding (RoboRally, CodingFarmers); and the humanities (Planet, Ticket to Ride, Nippon Rails, Medici, Teotihuacan, The Downfall of Pompeii, History of the World, Wars of the Roses: Lancaster vs. York, Battle of Britain); and art (Bruxelles 1893, Tokaido, Kanagawa, The Gallerist).
 Because young people are having fun, they learn faster and are willing to engage in the many repetitions that will allow information to stick.
 However, testing your child or forcing them to play a game would be counterproductive.
-For more games in these areas here are some of our favourite lists about maths, coding, science or history games:
+For more games in these areas here are some of our favourite lists about maths, science or history games:

 If you are not used to playing board games as a family, start with card games or games that involve nonverbal skills, such as Tsuro, Ingenious, Set Game, Swish, Qwirkle, Patchwork, Doodle Quest, Blokus or Tangoes.
 Some of these (e.g. Set, Swish) have junior versions to include a very young member of the family.
 You should be prepared to scaffold* young children, however, and they may need to first play the game with everyone’s hand open to view by all players.
 Parents and older siblings can help by verbalising their thinking process in order to model for the younger members of the family how to go about considering options and alternative moves.
 Another helpful tip to support younger children is to give older players a handicap.
 Depending on the game this could be, for example, getting fewer cards or actions, or allowing the younger player to take more actions.
 If the child is very young, three years old or so, there are games designed just for them.
 These are basic and won’t keep them entertained for long but could help them engage with the first steps of playing a board game (e.g. Little Orchard and Outfoxed, for a longer list see https://boardgamegeek.com/childrensgames/browse/boardgame).